clairegreenwood83/Professional-README-Generator/README.md

   ## Installation

-  initialized my repository with a `package.json` file by running `npm init -y`.
+  - Clone the repository to your remote

-  installed inquirer and added it to my list of dependencies by running `npm i inquirer --save`.
+  - Install the inquirer and added it to the list of dependencies by running `npm i inquirer --save`.

   ## Usage

-   The application can be invoked by using the following command: node index.js.
+  - The application can be invoked by using the command node index.js in the terminal.
+  - Answer the prompts that follow.
+  - A README file will be created on success.

   ## License

   MIT

   ## Questions

   My GitHub profile can be accessed here: https://github.com/clairegreenwood83
   For additional instructions please contact me at cg.clairegreenwood@gmail.com